 Brielle Galleries was, of course, the showroom for Bronn and new introductions were always featured in the store’s semi-annual color catalog A Quest For Excellence right along with the established larger studios.
 Bronn pieces were also advertised in the same high-end magazines where Brielle also placed ads for such brands as Boehm, Cybis, Connoisseur, Waterford, Baccarat and Buccellati.
 The prices of Bronn pieces were comparable to the other major studios but with one difference: There were no open (non-limited) editions.

 The Bronn studio operated for slightly more than a decade; by 1990 it was clear that the market had dramatically changed and that Brielle Galleries’ retail division was struggling.
 Bronn ceased retail production in the early 1990s and in the early 2000s the kilns were donated to a local nonprofit art facility.
-It’s unclear whether Brian Ormerod or Simon Joyner returned to England or decided to remain in the United States; Ira Jacobson’s memoir of his time at Brielle Galleries does mention that in the studio’s final years it was managed by Stephen Weston as “modeler and painter” but doesn’t say when the original artists left.
+Brian Ormerod returned to his hometown of Accrington in England; it’s unclear whether Simon Joyner did the same.
+Ira Jacobson’s memoir of his time at Brielle Galleries mentions that in the studio’s final years it was managed by Stephen Weston as “modeler and painter” but doesn’t say when the original artists left.

 Bronn Fine China Ltd. (England)